simonmichael/hledger_site/src/features.md

 - make a balance sheet, showing your asset and liability account balances
 - make a cashflow report, showing changes in your cash assets
 - make an income statement, showing your revenues and expenses
-- show a bar chart of transaction activity by period
+- show simple bar charts by period
 - show purchase costs/selling prices
 - show market values in any currency at any valuation date
 - calculate the rate of return of a savings account or investment
 - make reports from timeclock or timedot time logs
-- make reports from any CSV file
+- make reports from any CSV/SSV/TSV file
+- make reports from any data which you have converted to a hledger-readable format

 It can slice, dice, and present your data in different ways:

 - filter out just the items or time period you're interested in
 - show multiple periods side by side
-- summarise accounts to give the big picture
+- summarise accounts to a certain depth to give the big picture
-- rewrite or pivot account names to give different views
+- rewrite or pivot account names to transform reports
-- output reports as plain text, HTML, or CSV
+- output reports as plain text, HTML, CSV, TSV, JSON, SQL...
 - run as a live-updating terminal UI, for fast interactive exploration
 - run as a web app, allowing remote/multi-user browsing and data entry
 - run as a JSON web API, for integrating with custom apps

 If you add a few directives to the file, hledger can:

-- include multiple data sets
+- combine multiple files / data sets
 - generate recurring transactions by rule
-- add extra postings (splits) to transactions by rule
+- generate extra postings (splits) on transactions by rule
-- show a forecast of future activity, eg to help with cashflow planning
+- show a forecast of future activity, eg to help with planning
-- make a budget report, showing your budget goals and status by account and period
+- make a budget report, showing your budget goals and performance by account and period

 Also, it can: